JessonChan/captain-api/README.md

 # Captain API - Postman-like Client

-A modern API testing client built with Wails (Go + Vue3) that provides a Postman-like interface for testing HTTP APIs.
+Captain API is a modern, desktop-based API testing client built with cutting-edge technologies (Go + Vue3 + Wails3) that provides developers with a powerful, Postman-like interface for testing and managing HTTP APIs.

+## What is Captain API?
+Captain API is a free, open-source API testing tool designed to streamline the API development and testing workflow.
+Whether you're a backend developer, frontend engineer, or QA tester, Captain API provides an intuitive interface to send HTTP requests, organize API collections, and analyze responses efficiently.

+## Why Choose Captain API?
+✅ Free & Open Source - No subscription fees or usage limits ✅ Privacy-First - All data stored locally on your machine ✅ Fast & Lightweight - Native desktop performance
+✅ Cross-Platform - Works on Windows, macOS, and Linux

+*Captain API empowers developers to test, debug, and document APIs efficiently with a tool that prioritizes simplicity, performance, and developer experience.*

 ## Screenshots